Brenna Womer

 “From gleaning to toothaches, across anxieties and economic precarity, Womer writes with gorgeous attention to language and to sound, creating a book quivering with insights.
 I loved this book.”

-TaraShea Nesbit, author of Beheld and The Wives of Los Alamos
+TaraShea Nesbit, author of Beheld

 Cover art by Skylar Simpson